entrecode/visual-cms.website/readme.md

 If a property `entryID` is given, a single entry is loaded.
 Else, you may use the properties `size`, `page`, `sort` and `filter` as described in the [Data Manager SDK Documentation](https://www.npmjs.com/package/ec.datamanager#entriesoptionsentrylistoptions).
 The function returns the single entry if `entryID` is given, or *always* an Array of entries otherwise.
 (This is different from normal SDK behavior.)
-The properties are directly inside the returned entries (no `value` property as in the SDK).
+The properties are directly inside the returned entries (no `value` property as in datamanager.js).
+If `config.useSDK` is set, the `filter` property is omitted because filters can be directly assigned; and the lists are complete sdk `EntryList`s.
 Note that the date you try to load needs to be publicly available (i.e. needs a public get policy).

 There is also da Nunjucks Template loader that allows loading templates from Data Manager.